Security Engineering for ISO 21434: Approach by Example

 \subsection{Automating ISO 21434}

-Our machinery takes as input the preliminary system architecture as well as the damage scenarios associated to both assets from the system architecture and cyber-security properties.
-We also expect as input the impact rating for each given damage scenario.
+The machinery takes as input the preliminary system architecture as well as the damage scenarios associated to both assets from the system architecture and cyber-security properties.
+The machinery also expects as input the impact rating for each given damage scenario.
 These artefacts cover three activities from the risk assessment, namely item definition, asset identification, and impact rating.\footnote{Since these three activities are specific to the product being developed, they cannot be automated in general.}

-Consider the Example~\ref{sec:risk-assess-concept-phase} from Section~\ref{ex:asset-identification}.
-The asset is the CAN bus transmitting messages from the Gateway ECU to the item identified (\ie, the headlamp system).
-We consider the Damage Scenario 1 from Example~\ref{sec:risk-assess-concept-phase}, namely unexpected loss of head light.
+Consider the Example~\ref{ex:asset-identification} from Section~\ref{sec:risk-assess-concept-phase}.
+The asset is the CAN bus transmitting messages from the Gateway ECU to the headlamp system.
+This section considers the Damage Scenario 1 only, namely unexpected loss of head light.

-\begin{SampleEnv} In our DSL, one can specify both the identified asset and damage scenarios as follows:
+\begin{SampleEnv} In the DSL, one can specify both the identified asset and damage scenarios as follows:

 The argument can2 denotes a Controller Area Network (CAN) used to communicate between ECUs.
 The fact asset(can2) denotes that can2 is an asset.
 The fact dmgScenario denotes a damage scenario (headlamp turns off over night driving) associated with can2 and cyber-security property int (short for integrity).
-Following the impact rating given in Table~\ref{table:impact-rating}, we specify the impact rating for this scenario as [maj,neg,maj,neg] (maj and neg are short for major and negligible, respectively).
+Following the impact rating given in Table~\ref{table:impact-rating}, the impact rating for this scenario is specified as [maj,neg,maj,neg] (maj and neg are short for major and negligible, respectively).

-Note that we omit how the system architecture is specified in our DSL.
-We refer the interested reader to~\cite{dantas20iclp} for detailed description on how to specify elements of the system architecture such as channels and components. \end{SampleEnv}
+Note that this example omits how the system architecture is specified in the DSL.
+The interested reader can find detailed description on how to specify elements for the system architecture such as channels and components in~\cite{dantas20iclp}. \end{SampleEnv}